Professional and Community Affiliations

 After graduating from BYU with a B.A. in English, Cheryl worked as a law librarian while her husband finished graduate school.
 She has also worked for the U.S. Census Bureau and the Department of Defense, where she earned the Meritorious Service Award.
 She’s been a freelance writer and editor, an independent contractor, an internet researcher, a newspaper reporter, and a classroom volunteer, but in her heart, she’s always been a teacher.

-Cheryl and her husband, Scott, have occupied the same home in West Jordan for 21 years.
-Over an 11-year span touching three decades and two millennia (1989-2000), they had two sons and two daughters, the youngest of whom is a senior at Copper Hills High School.
+Cheryl and her husband, Scott, have occupied the same home in West Jordan for 23 years.
+Over an 11-year span touching three decades and two millennia (1989-2000), they had two sons and two daughters, the youngest of whom is a sophomore at Utah State University.
 As a family, they accomplished the goal of traveling together to all 50 states.

 Representative Acton has many hobbies and interests, including writing, traveling, current events, history, quote collecting, and photography.
 She is endlessly fascinated by people, nature, and animals.